 Brian has been has been the Executive Director of the Youth Centre since 2001.
-He is married to Laurel, they have three grown sons, two daughters-in-law and now two grandchildren.
+He is married to Laurel, they have three grown sons, two daughters-in-law and now three grandchildren.
 Brian is an Ordained Pastor with the Church of the Nazarene and has been involved with the Church and Christian camping and has managed businesses for many years; he also holds a degree in Christian Counselling and a BRE from Briercrest College and Seminary.
 Brian's passion is to see people find Jesus as their Saviour and then to lead them to a closer walk with him.
 Brian is very much a visionary and gives leadership to Southeast Saskatchewan Youth for Christ.

 Weyburn Youth Centre has been a part of the Weyburn community since 1992, and is a part of Southeast Saskatchewan Youth for Christ.
 Since the beginning, people who have cared about the youth of Weyburn and the communities of the southeast have sought to reach out to them to meet their needs where they are - social, spiritual, physical, and mental.
 It has always sought to be relevant and proactive to reach teens in the culture in which they live, and to act as a signpost to God within their world.